-Dathan: To use in your service, true son of Pharaoh.
+Dathan: To use in your service, son of Pharaoh.

-Rameses: Add to them, the eyes of a weasel.
-And find me this would-be deliverer.
+Rameses: Add to them the eyes of a weasel and find me this deliverer.

 Moses: It would take more than a man to lead the slaves from bondage.
 It would take a god.

-Rameses: You will be mine, like my dog, or my horse, or my falcon, except that I shall love you more - and trust you less.
+Rameses: [to Nefretiri] You are going to be mine, all mine, like my dog or my horse or my falcon.
+Only I will love you more and trust you less.

 Rameses: [banishing Moses to the desert] Here is your king's scepter, and here is your kingdom, with the scorpion, the cobra, and the lizard for subjects.
-Free them if you will.
-Leave the slaves to me.
+Free them, if you will.
+Leave the Hebrews to me.

 Nefretiri: You need have no fear of me.